Course Outline

 • What is SWIFT and what is it used for?

-• Role of SWIFT in international financial messaging
+• The role of SWIFT in international financial messaging

 • Key concepts: BIC, messages, networks, and security